-- -debug The program is linked with the debug version of the unikernel or multikernel.
-The debug version performs runtime checks to help during the debugging phase of a μ C+++ program, but substantially slows the execution of the program.
+- -debug The program is linked with the debugging version of the unikernel or multikernel.
+The debug version performs runtime checks to help during the debugging phase of a μ C++ program, but substantially slows the execution of the program.
 The runtime checks should only be removed after the program is completely debugged.
 This option is the default. - -nodebug The program is linked with the non-debugging version of the unikernel or multikernel, so the execution of the program is faster.
-However, no runtime checks or uAsserts are performed so errors usually result in abnormal program termination.
+However, no runtime checks or asserts are performed so errors usually result in abnormal program termination.

 - -yield When a program is translated, a random number of context switches occur at the beginning of each member routine so that during execution on a uniprocessor there is a better simulation of parallelism.
-(This non-determinism in execution is in addition to random context switching due to pre-emptive scheduling, see Section 6.4.1, p.
-103).
+(This non-determinism in execution is in addition to random context switching due to pre-emptive scheduling, see Section 7.4.1, p.
+109).
 The extra yields of execution can help during the debugging phase of a μ C++ program, but substantially slows the execution of the program. - -noyield Additional context switches are not inserted in member routines.
 This option is the default. - -verify When a program is translated, a check to verify that the stack has not overflowed occurs at the beginning of each member routine.
 (This checking is in addition to checks on each context switch provided by the -debug option.)
 Verifying the stack has not overflowed is important during the debugging phase of a μ C++ program, but slows the execution of the program. - -noverify Stack-overflow checking is not inserted in member routines.
 This option is the default. - -multi The program is linked with the multikernel. - -nomulti The program is linked with the unikernel.
 This option is the default. - -quiet The μ C++ compilation message is not printed at the beginning of a compilation. - -noquiet The μ C++ compilation message is printed at the beginning of a compilation.
 This option is the default. - -U++ Only the C preprocessor and the μ C++ translator steps are performed and the transformed program is written to standard output, which makes it possible to examine the code generated by the μ C++ translator. - -compiler path-name The path-name of the compiler used to compile a μ C++ program(s).
-(See Section 8.2, p.
-121 for supported compilers.)
+The default is the compiler used to compile the μ C++ runtime library.
+It is unsafe to use a different compiler unless the generated code is binary compatible.
+(See Section 9.3, p.
+128 for supported compilers.)